 +CategoryInfo : NotSpecified: (0:Int32) [New-MailboxExportRequest], OrgContainerNotFoundException

 Thus, you must first assign this role by executing the following PowerShell command,

 New-ManagementRoleAssignment -Name “name” -SecurityGroup “security_group_name” -Role “Mailbox Import Export”

 Scenario 3: Hidden Mailbox

 In this scenario, the most common issue is that the associated source mailbox is hidden from the global address list (GAL).
 In general, this New-MailboxExportRequest cmdlet does not look into every hidden source mailbox.
 Plus, there could be a combination of other factors responsible for New-MailboxExportRequest cmdlet failure.
 For instance,in Place Hold and Litigation Hold.

 After running the above cmdlet, you may see the following error message:

 + CategoryInfo : NotSpecified: (0:Int32) [New-MailboxExportRequest], RemotePermanentException

-The most common and basic solution to connect to the source mailbox.
-In this solution, you simply have to unhide the mailbox and export again.
+The basic solution to fix this is to connect to the source mailbox.
+You simply have to unhide the mailbox and export again.

 [PS] C:\>Get-MailboxExportRequest | FL